longturn/freeciv21/docs/faq.rst

 Can I build land over sea/transform ocean to land?
 --------------------------------------------------

 Yes.
-You can do that by placing engineer units on a transport and going to the ocean tile you want to build land on (this must be in a land corner).
-Click the transport to display a list of the transported engineers and activate them.
+You can do that by placing :unit:`engineer` on a :unit:`transport` and going to the ocean tile you want to build land on (this must be in a land corner).
+Click the :unit:`transport` to display a list of the transported :unit:`engineers` and activate them.
 Then give them the order of transforming this tile to swamp.
-This will take a very long time though, so you'd better try with 6 or 8 engineers at a time.
+This will take a very long time though, so you'd better try with 6 or 8 :unit:`engineers` at a time.
 There must be 3 adjacent land tiles to the ocean tile you are transforming.

-.. todo:: Do we want to have Sphinx custom directive to give a special highlight to unit names?

 Can I change settings or rules to get different types of games?
 ---------------------------------------------------------------